 Scuba Diving in Hawaii

-Your Big Island scuba dive begins on the sands of Waikoloa Beach, where you’ll board the dive boat and embark on a journey along the Kohala Coast.
+Your Big Island scuba dive begins at Slip 18 in Kawaihae, where you’ll board the dive boat and embark on a journey along the Kohala Coast.
 You’ll be fitted with all of the necessary equipment such as BC, regulator, and weights, and since trips are capped at only 10 people, you’re ensured a safe and personalized experience for exploring beneath the waves.